 Your kitchen is the heart of the home, so why not invest in it from the get-go?
 Taking advantage of cabinet and countertop upgrades will add a dramatic visual impact to an area where you will spend a great deal of your time each day and will help increase your home's resale value.
 If you replace your cabinets and countertops after you move in, your contractor may need to move your appliances, which could void their warranty.
 The project will also be costly and inconvenient after you've already moved into your home.

 Personal touches make your new house feel like home.
-If you’re looking for a new home community with plenty of upgrade options, you’ll want to pay a visit to Country Classics at Hillsborough.
-The four-bedroom, 2.5 bath homes offer large gourmet kitchens, home offices, formal living and dining rooms, family rooms with gas fireplaces and spacious master bedroom suites.
-Contact us for information about our final phase.
+If you’re looking for a new home community with plenty of upgrade options, you’ll want to consider building a new home with Country Classics.
+Our award-winning collection of new construction homes are conveniently located in the heart of Central New Jersey!
+Contact us today to learn more about our current availability.

 PC Magazine: The Best Smart Home Devices for 2019